fhamborg/Giveme5W1H/README.md

 * **Why** did it happen?

 ## Getting started
-Before you can use GiveMe5W you need to make sure you have an CoreNLP-server up and running.
+Before you can use GiveMe5W, you need to make sure you have a CoreNLP-server up and running.
-In case you have to first install CoreNLP please refere to the CoreNLPs extensive [documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) and follow the instructions on how to install CoreNLP and start a server.
+In the case you first to have to install CoreNLP please refer to the CoreNLPs extensive [documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) and follow the instructions on how to install CoreNLP and start a server.

 Starting the CoreNLP server:
 ```